 - Information Support and Information-Safeguarding Missions.
 The ability to provide the myriad types of information necessary to support extensive joint operations and to do so on a continuous basis is essential to their success.46

 Computer network operations are integral to all four of these overall mission areas.
 They can include both strategic and battlefield network operations and can incorporate both offensive and defensive measures.
 They also include protection not only of data, but also of information hardware and operating software.

-Computer network operations will not stand alone, however; they will be integrated with electronic warfare operations as reflected in the phrase “network and electronics unified.”
-Electronic warfare operations are aimed at weakening or destroying enemy electronic facilities and systems while defending one’s own.41 The combination of electronic and computer network attacks will produce synergies that affect everything from finding and assessing the adversary, to locating one’s own forces, to weapons guidance, to logistical support and command and control.
+Finally, computer network operations will not stand alone; they will be integrated with electronic warfare operations as reflected in the phrase “network and electronics unified.”
+Electronic warfare operations are aimed at weakening or destroying enemy electronic facilities and systems while defending one’s own.47 The combination of electronic and computer network attacks will produce synergies that affect everything from finding and assessing the adversary, to locating one’s own forces, to weapons guidance, to logistical support and command and control.
 The creation of the PLASSF is intended to integrate these forces and make them more complementary and effective in future “local wars under informationized conditions.”

 Threat of Regional War

 Three issues, all involving China, threaten American interests and embody the “general threat of regional war” noted at the outset of this section: the status of Taiwan, the escalation of maritime and territorial disputes, and border conflict with India.

 Taiwan.
 China’s long-standing threat to end the de facto independence of Taiwan and ultimately to bring it under the authority of Beijing—by force if necessary—is both a threat to a major American security partner and a threat to the American interest in peace and stability in the Western Pacific.